OpenDataDSL/website/blog/2023-06-15-weather/index.md

 ## Weather data types

-To analyse the climate changes but also to make use of the various approaches for alternative energy sources it is substancial to store weather data in a proper way.
+To analyse the climate changes but also to make use of the various approaches for alternative energy sources it is important to store weather data properly.
 And we will see in the following there are tons of weather data to store - from whichever direction the use case is coming from.
 Some of the common types of the variety of weather data that are stored are the following:

+- **Temperature:**
-- **Temperature:** This includes current temperature, maximum and minimum temperature, and temperature variations over time.
+  > This includes current temperature, maximum and minimum temperature, and temperature variations over time.
+- **Precipitation:**

-- **Precipitation:** Information about rainfall, snowfall, sleet, and other forms of precipitation, including intensity, accumulation, and duration.
+  > Information about rainfall, snowfall, sleet, and other forms of precipitation, including intensity, accumulation, and duration.
+- **Humidity:**

-- **Humidity:** The amount of moisture present in the air, often expressed as relative humidity.
+  > The amount of moisture present in the air, often expressed as relative humidity.
+- **Wind:**

-- **Wind:** Wind speed, direction, gusts, and patterns.
+  > Wind speed, direction, gusts, and patterns.

-- **Atmospheric Pressure:** Air pressure at a given location, often measured in millibars or inches of mercury.
+- **Atmospheric Pressure:**
+  > Air pressure at a given location, often measured in millibars or inches of mercury.
+- **Visibility:**

-- **Visibility:** The extent to which objects are visible in the atmosphere, affected by factors such as fog, mist, or haze.
+  > The extent to which objects are visible in the atmosphere, affected by factors such as fog, mist, or haze.

-- **Cloud Cover:** The amount or percentage of the sky covered by clouds.
+- **Cloud Cover:**
+  > The amount or percentage of the sky covered by clouds.

-- **Sunrise and Sunset Times:** The time when the sun rises and sets at a particular location.
+- **Sunrise and Sunset Times:**
+  > The time when the sun rises and sets at a particular location.

-- **Weather Conditions:** Descriptions of the overall weather conditions, such as sunny, cloudy, rainy, snowy, etc.
+- **Weather Conditions:**
+  > Descriptions of the overall weather conditions, such as sunny, cloudy, rainy, snowy, etc.

-- **Weather Forecasts:** Predictions of future weather conditions based on various meteorological models and data.
+- **Weather Forecasts:**
+  > Predictions of future weather conditions based on various meteorological models and data.

 Additionally, weather data can include historical weather records, climate averages, severe weather alerts, air quality information, UV index, and more.
 These data are collected from weather stations, satellites, radar systems, and other meteorological instruments.

 ## Weather data in ODSL

 ### Example: DWD Data (Deutscher Wetter Dienst - German Weather Service)

-As an example we store weather data from [DWD](https://www.dwd.de/EN/Home/home_node.html) source and use the weather stations in Hamburg, a city in north Germany, in the following examples.
+As an example we store weather data from [DWD](https://www.dwd.de/EN/Home/home_node.html) and use the weather stations in Hamburg, a city in north Germany, in the following examples.

 ### Storing Geospatial Data